Captain Jochems. This photo must have been taken quite late in his HAL career. (d)

 The ss Noorderdijk (II) seen here docked in a port somewhere in the Far East. (c)

 After 14 days of leave his next voyage with the same ship was to Vancouver on the new West Coast service of the company.
-Normally the company put crew, after a long East Indies voyage, the shorter North Atlantic trips )2 months duration, so in between voyages they would have more time at home.
+Normally the company put crew, after a long East Indies voyage, on the shorter North Atlantic trips. this was a 2 months duration so in between voyages the crew would have more time at home.
 But as Captain Jochems was not married, that did not seem to apply to him.
 Unless he had volunteered ofcourse.

-By 1922 his seniority has advanced enough that he is given command of various passenger/cargo vessels and the small passenger ships such as the ss Edam (IV) and ss Spaarndam (II).
+By 1922 his seniority had advanced enough that he is given command of various passenger/cargo vessels and the small passenger ships such as the ss Edam (IV) and ss Spaarndam (II).

 On 23 April 1923 he received the gold medal of the Royal Netherlands Meteorological Society (KNMI) for the quality of the meteo-journals kept by him and on his ships.